Zane-T-Rice/apps/README.md

 ## What Is This

-Hopefully this will let me import ledgers and display some fancy charts.
 I don't know why, mostly just for coding practice.

 ## Getting Started